-Many Account Types – There is no shortage of investment options on Ally.
+There is no shortage of investment options on Ally.
 You can trade stocks, bonds, ETFs, options, mutual funds, and forex.
-Although I would personally stick to stocks and bonds, you can dip your feet in other waters too.

-Analytical Tools – The analytical tools available on TD Ameritrade are off the charts.
-When searching for a stock, there is a really nice summary page showing current price, dividend-yield, ex-dividend date, next dividend payout date, P/E ratio, and beta just to name a few.
+The analytical tools available on TD Ameritrade are off the charts.
+When searching for a stock, there is a really nice summary page showing current price, dividend yield, ex-dividend date, next dividend payout date, P/E ratio, and beta just to name a few.

 There are additional tabs that provide insane amounts of other information.
 The news tab shows all the current market updates surrounding the holding.
 You can create charts with some really nice features such as adding a linear regression line and all past dividend payouts.

 Another nice tool TD Ameritrade comes equipped with is showing other analysts’ view of the stock.
 Although it is all just speculation, it is nice to get an understanding of how other financial companies rate a particular stock.

 Beginners and intermediate investors can learn using TD Ameritrade’s education feature within the app.
 There are educational videos on margin calls, options, and basic stock investing videos targeted towards beginners.